 After hair transplantation, hair loss occurs within a month.
 After the shedding is completely over, the hair will grow back.
 This period lasts for an average of 6-8 months.

 When Should People With Thin Hair Have Hair Transplantation?

 If it is conducted at the correct time, hair transplant is a process that gives the expected results.
 For thin hair, this scenario becomes even more delicate.
 Shrinking of the hair may imply that baldness will start.
 A hair transplant during this time frame is not suitable.
 In this time frame, rather than hair transplant surgery, possible therapies must be attempted.
-It may be feasible to enhance the hair and help stop hair loss fully with PRP and related medications.

 At this stage, specialists may also suggest the use of medication Topik.
 Preventing hair loss ought to be the primary objective.
 Even after all the bolstering surgeries, in some individuals, baldness cannot be avoided.
 Hair transplant comes immediately to mind in such situations.
 Hair transplantation can be done after the occurrence of hair loss and alopecia.
 Even so, to evaluate the good timing, it must be recognized that guidance must be carried from a specialized physician hair implantation should not be carried out, particularly during a period of severe hair loss.